The Neuro-Economic Gap: How State Gambling Laws Are Exploiting the Developing Brain

 - Jeff Hulett

 This article examines the structural failure of state gambling policies to account for the neurobiological development of young adults.
-Modern sports betting laws create a "Neuro-Economic Gap" between age eighteen, when legal protections vanish, and age twenty-five, when the prefrontal cortex fully matures.
-Behavioral data reveal that college students experience gambling disorders at four times the rate of the general adult population.
-By categorizing all fifty states and territories into five distinct segments—Modernizers, Foundations, Emerging, Evaluators, and Guardians—this analysis demonstrates that reactive financial literacy mandates often fail to mitigate the sophisticated "brain-hacking" techniques utilized by the sports betting industry.
-The author argues for a transition from traditional financial education toward high-rigor, decision-based cognitive training designed for a high-risk digital economy.
+The modern sports betting landscape creates a "Neuro-Economic Gap" between age eighteen, when minor-specific legal protections are rolled back in favor of adult expectations, and age twenty-five, when the prefrontal cortex fully matures.
+Behavioral data reveal college students experience gambling disorders at four times the rate of the general adult population.
+This analysis categorizes all fifty states and territories into five distinct segments: Modernizers, Foundations, Emerging, Evaluators, and Guardians.
+These findings demonstrate that reactive financial literacy mandates often fail to mitigate the sophisticated brain-hacking techniques utilized by the sports betting industry.
+The author argues for a transition from traditional financial education toward reasoning and decision-based cognitive training designed for the high-risk digital economy.

 About the author: Jeff Hulett leads Personal Finance Reimagined, a decision-making and financial education organization.
 He teaches personal finance at James Madison University and provides entrepreneurial services.
 Check out his book -- Making Choices, Making Money: Your Guide to Making Confident Financial Decisions.